 From 1973–79, Randy served as legislative counsel and administrative assistant (chief of staff) to then-Rep. Jack F. Kemp of New York before entering corporate law practice with Cabot Corporation in Boston in 1979.
 He returned to Washington in early 1981 as President Ronald Reagan’s first administration began and continued his primarily international trade, finance and development practice there with the Ohio-based law firm of Vorys, Sater, Seymour and Pease.

-A graduate of American University and an honors double-graduate of George Washington University’s law school, he serves now as legal counsel to numerous for profit and nonprofit corporations, chairman of the Board of Trustees of EARTH University in Costa Rica and on the Boards of Directors of the Air Force Academy Foundation in Colorado and the Thomas Jefferson Institute on Public Policy in Virginia, as well as senior councilor to the Atlantic Council of the United States.
+A graduate of American University and an honors double-graduate of George Washington University’s law school, he serves now as legal counsel to numerous for-profit and nonprofit corporations.
+He is the chairman of the Board of Trustees of EARTH University in Costa Rica and serves on the Boards of Directors of the Air Force Academy Foundation in Colorado and the Thomas Jefferson Institute on Public Policy in Virginia.
+Additionally, he serves as senior councilor to the Atlantic Council of the United States.
 He is today substantially focused on news and entertainment media biases and academic bias.